Bayesian Inference over the Stiefel Manifold via the Givens Representation: Experiments

-Factor Analysis (FA) and Probabilistic PCA (PPCA) \citep{tipping1999probabilistic} posit a probabilistic generative model where high-dimensional data is determined by a linear function of some low-dimensional latent state \cite[Chapt.~12]{murphy2012machine}.
-Geometrically, for a three-dimensional set of points forming a flat pancake-like cloud, PCA can be thought of as finding the best $2$-frame that aligns with this cloud (Figure \ref{fig:MleSubspaceEstimate}).
+Factor Analysis (FA) and PPCA \citep{tipping1999probabilistic} posit a probabilistic generative model where high-dimensional data is determined by a linear function of some low-dimensional latent state \cite[Chapt.~12]{murphy2012machine}.
+Geometrically, for a three-dimensional set of points forming a flat pancake-like cloud, the orthogonal matrix corresponding to this linear function can be thought of as a $2$-frame that aligns with this cloud (Figure \ref{fig:MleSubspaceEstimate}).
 Formally, PPCA posits the following generative process for how a sequence of high-dimensional data vectors $\mathbf{x}_i \in \mathbb{R}^n$, $i = 1, \cdots, N$ arise from some low dimensional latent representations $\mathbf{z}_i \in \mathbb{R}^p$ ($p < n$):